Updated July 21, 2018

 ABOUT THE AUTHOR:

-Kyle Kamp, RDN, LD is the owner of Valley to Peak Nutrition where he offers nutrition packages to help you lose weight in preparation for an upcoming season, or bulking up to prepare you for the demands of a backcountry hunt.
-He also offers a meal planning service to help map out some of the points discussed above along with other consultation services.
+Kyle Kamp, RDN, LD, is the owner of Valley to Peak Nutrition, where he offers nutrition packages to help you lose weight in preparation for an upcoming season or bulking up to prepare you for the demands of a backcountry hunt.
+He also offers a meal planning service to help map out some of the points discussed above and other consultation services.
 Check out his personal story about weight loss and backcountry adventures.